-Volunteers and regular visitors are required to complete this form and pass it to

-Paul Cross DSL if they have a safeguarding concern about a child in our school.
+Volunteers and regular visitors are required to complete this form and pass it to Gyles Longhurst DSL if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in group school
+Full name of child Date of Birth Class/Tutor/Form Your name and position in

+group school

-Nature of concern/disclosure
+Nature of conc ern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+e a disclosure, what yo u saw, who else was there,

+what did the child say or do and what you said.

 Time & date of incident:

-Who are you passing this information to?
+Who are you passing this in nformation to?

 Name:

 Position:

+rusitiuii.

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an i [Make it clear if you have a

 Your signature:

-Time form completed: Date:
+Time form completed:

+Date.

+Time form received by DSL:

+Action taken by DSL:

+Referred to?

+Attendance Police Just One CADS PSA Community & Other Lead Norfolk Partnerships

+Date: Time:

-Time form received by DSL: Time form received by DSL: Action taken by DSL: Referred to?
-Attendance Police Just One CADS PSA Community & Other Partnerships Image: Compute of the second Date: Time: Parents informed?
-Yes / No (If No, state reason) Feedback given to?
-Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services Full name: DSL Signature: Date:
+Parents informed?
+Yes / No (If No, state reason)

+Feedback given to?

+Pastoral team Teacher Child Person who recorded disclosure

+Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services

+Full name: DSL Signature: Date: